getdish/dish/docs/plan.md

 Aggregation & The Map

-I don't want to get too deep in this document, but this part is interesting.
+I don't want to get too too deep here, but this part is interesting.

 In the past months here's how my thinking about Dish has evolved:

-1. It's simple a way to fix Yelps poor ratings
+1. Lets fix Yelps poor ratings by focusing on the dish
-2. It's a aggregator of delivery/reviews that makes common flows (finding a non-date-spot restaurant, finding good delivery food) 10x easier
-3. It's an aggregator like above, but the Map is the most important part
+2. Lets do 1, but by aggregating things we can make delivery 10x easier
+3. What we are essentially solving is _the UX problem in finding high quality things locally_.
+Yes, we are focusing on dishes 100% to start, but the real pain point isn't *just* Yelp's ratings - it's Yelps that *when* Yelp's ratings fail as they do, you end up doing research constantly.

+I'm currently on the tail end of the first vacation I've taken in too long in Hawaii and number 3 has really become apparent.
+The apps we use today feel like they don't optimize at all for the real use case they have:

+"I want to find great food, and I may not know exactly what is great around me, or even what I'm craving exactly, but I do know I want to find it and I do have a variety of constraints I'd like to filter down in realtime"

+Instead it feels like Yelp solves it something like this:

+"We built a restaurant et al review app and we're laying in more and more features and improvements as we go"

+Whereas you'd ideally want to do something like this:

+"Lets make the exploration of food nearby me as intuitive as possible, and flex as much interface improvements, especially in linking search results inside of an highly interactive, data-rich map, that lets people trust they've found something that perfectly suites their desire".

+I'm having trouble putting this down exactly how I want, but I don't think it's because it's unclear - I think it just requires clarification on a few levels.

+Basically - Yelp hires a ton of devs and has them work on features.
+They put out fires.
+Managers come up with ideas and sprint them.
+Etc.

+The end result is this mish-mash of an app that solves *a ton of things in an ever worsening UI*.

+What we want to do is *start with the UI as the core feature*, because if you think about it, what you're doing when finding food is essentially attempting to leverage a little external brain as effectively as possible.

-I've realized that todays map applications just aren't specialized at all, and the map experience is the big design problem that if we solve makes a big difference.
+Todays map applications just aren't specialized at all, and the map experience is the big design problem that if we solve makes a big difference.

-Technically, it's not just a "map" but rather a light UI that works together with the map.

-There are two things that have never been done really well with maps on our computers:

-1. They don't feel very interactively usable
-2. They don't let you move, filter, and explore without a lot of typing and shifting between screens
+They don't feel very usable on the map itself.
+It's just a bunch of pins.
+They don't let you see whats great vs whats ok on the map.
+When you move the map it often requires a new action to update the results.
+When you view a restaurant you are in an entirely different world that requires a number of interactions to return to the map from.

+With SwiftUI and probably React/Native, and hopefully Mapbox, we can really push the interface forward.
+We can make moving between search and restaurant result very seamless (or maybe even not necessary most of the time by just having it show enough inline, like tapping on the result cards edges to move between photos inline).

-The result is that your research process when using these apps just feels absolutely cumbersome compared to what it could be.
+The result is that your research process when using Dish should feel like a delight compared to any of todays Map app.

-I think this is a results of a few things.
-First, the Big Guys (Apple, Google) are building very general purpose maps.
-They do a ton of things.
-So they basically have a lowest-common-denominator setup.

-Second, the specialized guys like Yelp seem to focus on features and sales over experience (that, or they aren't software guys like Michelin, Eater, etc).
-Plus, Yelp is going broader and broader.
+Exploration goes from essentiall 0 to really fun.
+Type "Restaurant" in Yelp.
+It just shows you a cluster of red pins.
+The results don't let you filter by cuisine or by dish.
+It's dead, and requires you then to basically look at that list and hope you see something interesting.

+Lets say you see

+Yelp is a bunch of teams operating independently, and their app feels like Facebook for that reason.
+A ton of features, a cluttered mess of an interface.

+We'll be like Snapchat - not just lighter and faster and fun, but also where the UX is the driving force, not features.

+---

+Eventually going broad

+So we'll be laser focused on dishes.
+But just a note on how we *could* expand.

-It's *fine* probably to go broader, but that doesn't mean your UX has to falter.
+It's fine, probably, to go broader, but that doesn't mean your UX has to sacrifice, in fact it should give us room to be even better.

 For example, imagine Dish expands to do Plumbing reviews as well.
-I wouldn't say "throw it in the bag" and just start showing 🔧 icons all over the map and adding in all sorts of new filters right into our various filter locations.
-That would be a huge problem!
+We wouldn't say "throw it in the bag" and just start showing 🔧 icons all over the map and add in a "Doesn't show buttcrack" filter next to our "Mad spicy" filter!

+Instead, we'd basically want to isolate our explore modes so they are specialized.

-Instead, you'd have a button at the very "top" (top of the tree-heirarchy of the apps states, "above" even the searchbar, which could be represented in any number of ways visually), and that button would let you switch between your "mode" of the Map.
-So you'd have Food mode, and then Plumbing mode.
+Have a mode at the top of the tree-heirarchy of our app's state, "above" even the search (or next to it in a sense, which could be represented in any number of ways visually).
+Let's say that button looks like 🍽.
+It's maybe the left button next to the searchbar.

+Now, that button would let you switch between your "mode" of the Map.
+So you'd have 🍽 mode, and then 🔧 mode you could switch to.

 It may seem like Yelp does this in a sense, but they really don't.
 Their filters don't really change much at all.
-The map looks identical no matter the way.
-The ratings are calculated basically the same.
-They basically do a bare minimum of specialization.
+The map looks identical no matter the mode.
+The ratings aren't specialized at all.
+There aren't sub-ratings for anything special.

 But being an aggregator means you *should* feel perfectly suited for what you're aggregating.
 We are aggregating food.
 We should go very deep there!
-Ratings, tag breakdowns, the way we pick images, etc etc. Let is all be suited for the purpose.
+Ratings, tag breakdowns, the way we pick images, etc etc. Lets make it all suited to it's function.

-Later on, when/if we added plumbing, we'd go in and say "whats the relevant attributes for rating/filtering/searching/exploring" and add that top level toggle and switch modes to be around it.
+Then later on, when/if we added plumbing, we'd go in and say "whats the relevant attributes for rating/filtering/searching/exploring?" and "what would a map of plumbing places ideally show you?" and add that top level toggle and switch modes to be around it.

-In a sense we are thinking like a search engine rather than a first-party-platform.
-Aggregation is hugely powerful, not just in UX but in business leverage.
+It's not a huge thing, but the state of mind should lead us to a dramatically better place than Google Maps, or Yelp.

 ---

-Ok, so back to the concrete game plan.
-We need to Raise
+Ok, so back to the concrete game plan, aka, We need to Raise

 Raising requires a variety of things.
 We already have a few good ones (a nice looking initial team, really).
 Here's the other factors we need: